Dietrich von Jagow: Minister plenipotentiary in Budapest

 Unknown to Jagow, the confidence of Horthy in a German victory had been badly shaken by the German defeat at the Battle of Stalingrad, which ended with the German 6th Army surrendering on 2 February 1943.
 The Battle of Stalingrad together with the Battle of Voronezh saw the Hungarian Expeditionary Force sent to fight in the Soviet Union almost annihilated, and after these twin military disasters, Horthy was desperately looking for a way to pull Hungary out of the war.
+After the virtual destruction of the Hungarian Expeditionary Force at the battles of Stalingrad and Voronezh, Hungarian morale had collapsed and the majority of Hungarians wanted out of a losing war along with the attendant heavy losses as the Honvéd which lacked modern weaponry took massive losses in combat on the Eastern Front.
+The Honvéd lacked tanks, artillery, and anti-tank guns, and the tanks of the Red Army quite literally rolled over the hapless infantry of the Hungarian Expeditionary Force.
+The electoral system in the Kingdom of Hungary disfranchised men from poor families which cemented the dominance of the Magyar aristocracy and gentry on Hungarian politics.
+The unpopularity of the service on the Eastern Front with the Hungarian working class and peasantry greatly worried the aristocratic and gentry families who feared a revolution much like the revolution of 1918 which had toppled the ancient House of Habsburg.
+The 1918 revolution in Hungary had been sparked largely by the resentment felt by the poorer classes over the sacrifices imposed on them by a political system that had completely disfranchised them.
+The traditional ruling elites in Hungary led by Admiral Horthy had seized power after the collapse of the Hungarian Soviet Republic in 1919, but were always fearful of another revolution which would end their privileged existence forever.
 At the same time, Horthy tried to unrealistically find a way to sign an armistice that would allow Hungary to keep all of the territory gained since 1938 at the expense of Czechoslovakia, Romania and Yugoslavia, which complicated the armistice talks.
 The Allies had made numerous statements to the media, accusing Nazi Germany of crimes against humanity, which caused Horthy to recognize that keeping the Hungarian Jewish population safe would improve his odds of signing an armistice with the Allies.

-Jagow (second on the left) and the Hungarian prime minister Count László Bárdossy (the man on the farest right) in 1941.
+Jagow (second on the left) and the Hungarian prime minister Count László Bárdossy (the last man on the right) at a rally in Budapest, 6 December 1941.